 Other than the odd glitch I find the Finns to be amiable, quietly unassuming and like the Chinese generous in their will to help.
 On top of which their English is sickeningly flawless.
 No wonder my job prospects were slight.
 Only on the metros and trams did I meet some stern faces and these belonged to elder folk.
 Was it demeaning to be speaking English to them or could they not?
 Did they think I was trying to sell them something or were they perceiving me in a negative way?
 Perhaps my stubble, coupled with a lack of sleep may have made me look unfavourable, but even then the Finns seem a tolerable bunch, they don’t gloat about their achievements though you may rest assured they are smiling inside and are justifiably proud – and they should be.
 There is of course an epilogue…

-We can only take a city or country as we find it and I suspect that if any one of us nomadic voyagers were here a more than a year as was the case in Guangzhou and indeed any other city I’ve been fortunate enough to call home you would see many aspects of Helsinki – both the city and its people – unfold though they are images I will most likely never see in person.
+We can only take a city or country as we find it and I suspect that if any one of us nomadic voyagers were here for more than a year, as was the case in Guangzhou and indeed any other city I’ve been fortunate enough to call home, you would see many aspects of Helsinki – both the city and its people – unfold, though they are images I will most likely never see in person.
 Each traveller follows their own fascinating path, some of us momentarily intersect each other sharing some of the same cities but never the same journey.
 Mine continues south to the Baltic nations, each one hopefully as new, fresh and exciting as Helsinki; itself an absolute gem and a pleasure to visit.

 Final words from the City Museum: